Daniellappv/datahub-cloud-template-newest/README.md

 ## Unstructured data

-You may want to start by listing your data files in a catalog-like component like this:
+If your dataset is part of a larger dataset collection, you may want to start by listing the related datasets here in a catalog-like component with search and facets like this one:

 <Catalog
   datasets={[